watsonwork/watsonwork-echo/README.md

 greeting message echoing what you just said: "*Hey [your name], did you say Hello there?*"

-The terminal window will show the following log output:
+The application will also output the following log:
 ```
 watsonwork-greeter-app Got a message { <message details here> }
 watsonwork-greeter-app Sent greeting message to space <space id>
 ```

-## Layout
+## Project layout

 The example source tree is organized as follows: